byteben/Win32App-Migration-Tool/README.md

 ## Parameters

 **.Parameter AppName**
-Pass a string to the toll to search for applications in ConfigMgr
+Pass an app name to search for matching applications in ConfigMgr.
+You can use * as a wildcard e.g. "Microsoft*" or "\*Reader"

 **.Parameter SiteCode**
 Specify the Sitecode you wish to connect to